retext-project/retext/README.md

 Translation files are already compiled for release tarballs and will be automatically loaded.
-For development snapshots, compile translations using `lrelease locale/*.ts` command.
+For development snapshots, compile translations using `lrelease locale/*.ts` command (on Debian-based systems, `lrelease` is available in `qttools5-dev-tools` package).
 Translation files can also be loaded from `/usr/share/retext/` directory.

 You can translate ReText into your language on [Transifex].